intel/sawr/sawr_master/INSTALL.md

 or, if you have Ubuntu running already on another computer, the [Startup Disk Creator](https://www.ubuntu.com/download/desktop/create-a-usb-stick-on-ubuntu).

-Note: it is possible and perhaps preferrable to install a lightweight variant such as Xubuntu or Lubuntu.
-However, the normal Unity-based Ubuntu distribution works fine and generally is more consistent with existing documentation.
+**NOTE:** for performance reasons it is preferrable to install a lightweight variant such as Xubuntu or Lubuntu.
+However, the normal Unity-based Ubuntu distribution works fine and generally is more consistent with existing documentation, so try that first... you can always reconfigure the window manager later if you want.
-Ubuntu Core has _not_ been tested with this release.
+Ubuntu Core and Ubuntu Server have _not_ been tested with this release.

 Then boot the UP Board and tap the DEL key to get into the BIOS (if it prompts for a password just press enter).
 Go to the Boot menu and make the